 Anomalies of tooth development are relatively common and may occur as an isolated condition or in association with other anomalies.
 Developmental dental anomalies often exhibit patterns that reflect the stage of development during which the malformation occurs.
-For example, disruptions in tooth initiation result in hypodontia or supernumerary teeth, whereas disruptions during morphodifferentiation lead to anomalies of size and shape (eg, macrodontia, microdontia, taurodontism, dens invaginatus).3 Disruptions occurring during histodifferentiation, apposition, and mineralization result in enamel hypoplasia, AI, DI, and DD.3
+For example, disruptions in tooth initiation result in hypodontia or supernumerary teeth, whereas disruptions during morphodifferentiation lead to anomalies of size and shape (e.g., macrodontia, microdontia, taurodontism, dens invaginatus).3 Disruptions occurring during histodifferentiation, apposition, and mineralization result in enamel hypoplasia or hypomineralization^{4,5} for AI, DI, and DD.3

-Heritable dental developmental anomalies can have profound negative consequences for the affected individual and the family.
-The problems range from esthetic concerns that impact self-esteem to masticatory difficulties, tooth sensitivity, financial burdens, and protracted, complex dental treatment.
-These emotional and physical strains have been demonstrated in a recent study showing that persons with AI have fewer long-term relationships and children than nonaffected people.4
+Heritable dental developmental anomalies can have profound negative consequences for the affected individual and the family.^{6,7} Preventive care is of foremost importance.
+Meticulous oral hygiene must be established and maintained,8 The problems range from esthetic concerns that impact self-esteem to masticatory difficulties, tooth sensitivity, financial burdens, and protracted, complex dental treatment.
+These emotional and physical strains have been demonstrated, showing that persons with AI have fewer long-term relationships and children than nonaffected people.6 Due to extensive treatment needs, a patient may require sedation or general anesthesia for restorative care.9

-Amelogenesis Imperfecta
+Amelogenesis imperfecta

-Amelogenesis imperfecta is a developmental disturbance that interferes with normal enamel formation in the absence of a systemic disorder.^{5,6} In general, it affects all or nearly all of the teeth in both the primary and permanent dentitions.^{3,5-7} The estimated frequency of AI in the US population is 1:7,000.^{8,9}

-Genetic etiology: AI may be inherited by x-linked, autosomal dominant or recessive, or sporadic inheritance.
+Amelogenesis imperfecta is a developmental disturbance that interferes with normal enamel formation in the absence of a systemic disorder.^{7,10} In general, it affects all or nearly all of the teeth in both the primary and permanent dentitions.7-11 The estimated frequency of AI ranges from one in 718 to one in 14,000 depending on the population studied.^{12,13} Genetic etiology: AI may be inherited by x-linked or sporadic inheritance.
 The different clinical manifestations of AI have a specific gene anomaly associated with each phenotype.10-12